StanislavKutia/ai-student-impact-dashboard/README.md

 ## 🚀 How to Open

-1. Download the `.pbip` file from this repository
+1. Download the `.pbix` file from this repository
 2. Open with [Power BI Desktop](https://powerbi.microsoft.com/desktop/) (free)
 3. The dataset is embedded — no additional setup required
 4. Use **Page 5 (Filters)** to slice data across all pages